melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 When propagated on a production with no children on which the attribute occurs, the empty value is used.
 Otherwise, the append operator is used to combine the value of the attribute on all children with the attribute.
-This includes [unique reference](/silver/concepts/unique-refs) children, since we typically wish to consider them in analyses, but excludes decorated children, since they have typically been fully analyzed elsewhere.
+This includes [shared](/silver/concepts/tree-sharing) children, since we typically wish to consider them in analyses, but excludes decorated children, since they have typically been fully analyzed elsewhere.

 Monoid attributes commonly have list, string, integer or Boolean types.
 If the type of the attribute is in the `Monoid` type class (as is the case with strings and lists), then the empty value and operator (the `with [], ++`) can be omitted.